maoberlehner/markus-oberlehner-net/content/blog/advanced-vue-component-composition-with-container-components.md

 +++
 date = "2019-02-17T11:20:20+02:00"
-title = "Container Components in Vue.js: Advanced Component Composition" description = "Learn how to utilize the Container Component pattern in Vue.js in order to build highly reusable and easy to test components." intro = "When building large scale applications where it is a top priority to achieve high test coverage, you are often faced with the problem that it becomes very difficult to test some of the components of the application.
+title = "Container Components in Vue.js: Advanced Component Composition" description = "Learn how to utilize the Container Component pattern in Vue.js to build highly reusable and easy to test components." intro = "When building large scale applications where it is a top priority to achieve high test coverage, you are often faced with the problem that it becomes very difficult to test some of the components of the application.
 A common reason for this is that you have to mock a lot of global dependencies like the Vue Router or the Vuex Store..." draft = false categories = ["Development"]